nomemory/andreinc-site/_posts/2021-01-25-computing-eigenvalues-and-eigenvectors-using-qr-decomposition.md

 A possible value for $$s_{k}$$ can be the last element of the first diagonal of matrix $$A_{k}$$.

-Having said this our "smarter qr algorithm with shifts looks like:"
+Having said this, our "smarter qr algorithm with shifts looks like:"

 ```python
 import numpy as np